Coming Soon 👀 At the beginning of April, you’ll be

 There were 2 cameras for Apollo 11, specially built around the Hasselblad 500EL body.

-timinwsac Premium Member 8 months ago
+timinwsac Premium Member about 1 year ago

 The Apollo astronauts carried slide rules with them on the missions.